Hurricane of fake news Hurricane "Milton" makes the US election campaign even dirtier

 • Vice President Harris must now also try to manage crisis situations.

-"Milton", a category 5 hurricane with the strongest winds, hits the west coast of Florida in the USA.
+"Milton", a category 5 hurricane, hits the west coast of Florida in the USA.
 It brings with it considerable destructive potential.
 While people in the affected areas are preparing for the approaching hurricane and working through their fears, the political debate about how to deal with fake news is intensifying in the course of the US election campaign.
 Because one thing is clear: the topic is also very important with a view to the US presidential elections in November.

 This time, the heated discussion started earlier, as presidential candidate Donald Trump already tried to exploit Hurricane Helene last week for his political goals.
 More than 200 people are said to have died as a result of "Helene" and there was huge destruction.